Andreea-G/Codds_DarkMatter/README.md

-## CoddsDM: Comparisons of data from direct searches for Dark Matter
+## CoddsDM: Comparing data from direct searches for Dark Matter

 ### Description